philippemerle/tosca-implementation-landscape/README.md

 5. **TOSCA Orchestrators**: As the category name clearly indicates, this groups all TOSCA orchestrators which automate the deployment of TOSCA topology templates on target environments.
 This category contains a lot of the entries of the initial list, and there are so many exemplary orchestrators that I prefer to name none.
 But you should find your favorite orchestrator, shouldn't you?
 6. **TOSCA Developer Tools**: This groups all other pieces of software to help the job of TOSCA developers, i.e. TOSCA parsers and TOSCA processors which are independent of any TOSCA orchestrator or modeling tool.
 Exemplary developer tools are the well-known OpenStack **tosca-parser** and my amazing [**TOSCA toolbox**](https://github.com/Orange-OpenSource/Cloudnet-TOSCA-toolbox) (I am not really objective on the latter:wink:).
 7. **Open Source Communities**: This groups large open source projects which host (or should host) TOSCA software tools and orchestrators.
 The exemplary community is **OpenStack**.
+8. **TOSCA Applications**: This groups TOSCA-based applications.
+An exemplary application is **kubetos**, a TOSCA framework to deploy Kubernetes.

 TOSCA users should be mainly interested by the **TOSCA Modeling Tools**, **TOSCA Marketplaces**, **TOSCA Orchestrators**, and **TOSCA Developer Tools**.
 Following figure is depicted how these pieces of software interact: